DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > If the players are unaccompanied by Argynvost's familiar, the ghostly **pseudodragon** Zorya, modify Brother Marek's first sentence to read: "Seek out the silver dragon's shadow below, and the younger of the twin dragons above."

 > [!info]+ **The Younger Dragon**
-> Marek's mention of "twin dragons" refers to the dragon gargoyles that overlook the roof of the manor, one of which can now be found in <span class="citation">Q53.
-Beacon of Argynvostholt (p.
+> Marek's mention of "twin dragons" refers to the dragon gargoyles that overlook the roof of the manor, one of which can now be found in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q53BeaconofArgynvostholt">Q53.
+Beacon of Argynvostholt</a> (p.
 142)</span>.
 #### Marek is Unconvinced
 If the players fail to convince Brother Marek to allow them to speak with Argynvost, he scoffs, but offers to provide them a final chance.
 "Lord Argynvost's tomb lies empty in the graveyard below," he informs them.
 "Should he hear your words, he may grant you a token of his favor.
 Bring me proof of that favor, and I shall give you the guidance you seek."

-If the players subsequently descend to <span class="citation">Q16.
-Dragon’s Mausoleum (p.
+If the players subsequently descend to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q16DragonsMausoleum">Q16.
+Dragon’s Mausoleum</a> (p.
 134)</span>, it is as described in [[#M4a.
 Cemetery]] above.
 To obtain a token of Argynvost's favor, one or more players must deliver a courageous, truthful, and honorable speech regarding their intention to defeat Strahd and free Barovia.
 To encourage them to do so, Argynvost's spirit kindles the torches within the mausoleum as follows:

 * **Argynvost Somewhat Approves.** The torches briefly flicker with cold silver embers, which are swiftly extinguished.
 * **Argynvost Approves.** The torches briefly flare with cold silver fire, which then dwindles into nothingness.